Maheep-gupta/Jspider-Notes/Web Technologies/Code/forms/notes.md

 # Forms In HTML
 - Forms are used to create a structure in HTML i.e. responsible to collect the data from the users.
   - In a Web page we have two types of pages
       1. Static Page
       2. Dynamic page
   <b> Difference between static webpage and Dynamic Webpage</b>

 `Static Webpage:`
   - it is a webpage where user can only view the data that is already present in the document.
   - Using static webpage user will not have control to update the existing data or to remove any content from the webPage.
 - eg. Portfolio website , Cooking Blogs,Wikipedia
 `Dynamic Webpage:`
 - In this user will have access to view , update,create,delete the data from the webpage.
 - Using dynamic Webpage user can directly interact with the server
-  - eg. facebook login Page, amazon signage etc.
+- eg. facebook login Page, amazon signup page etc.
+-
 - `< form>` tag is used to create a layout of a form
   -   for tag is reponsible to commumicate with the user
   - form tage has a property known as action i.e. used to specify the dynamic operation of a form